G4BR1EL0/MovieSocial/react-module/README.md

 ### `npm install`

-Then to begin the application the Back-end module must be up and running, To see the back-end module repository click [HERE](https://github.com/G4BR1EL0/MovieSocial/tree/main/api).
-If the Api is running locally the app can start with the command :

-### `npm start`
+The steps to follow for running the application locally are collected [HERE](https://github.com/G4BR1EL0/MovieSocial) at the global repository Readme

 ## Features